Skip to Content

 If you like to get in contact with us, you can email us as at email@example.com or call 0800 MASSEY (+64 6 350 5701).

-We collect your personal information to carry out our operations, functions and activities as a University and as an employer.
+Collection of your personal information is necessary to carry out our operations, functions and activities as a University and as an employer.
 These are our “purposes” or “legitimate interests” and include:

 We collect information about you in three ways:

 For more information about the cookies we use on our website to understand our visitors and how they use the site, and to provide our users with a better experience, read our specific Website Privacy Statement.

 For information about the purposes and processes of our CCTV operations, read our specific CCTV Privacy Statement.

 This includes information collected or provided:

 If you are a student (or prospective student), the information we collect (including verified documentary proof as where applicable) includes your: